p6m-archetypes/java-spring-boot-grpc-service.archetype/contents/base/{{ artifact-id }}/README.md

 ## Prereqs
 Running this service requires JDK 21+ and Maven to be configured with an Artifactory encrypted key.
-Be sure to have [annotation processors](https://immutables.github.io/apt.html) enabled in your IDE.
 For development, be sure to have Docker installed and running locally.

 ## Overview